ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 \end{align*}
 $$

-## 3.6 Bayes’s rule
+## 3.6 Bayes' rule

-A useful formula that often arises when trying to derive expressions for conditional probability is **Bayes’s rule**.
+A useful formula that often arises when trying to derive expressions for conditional probability is **Bayes' rule**.

 In the case of discrete random variables $$X$$ and $$Y$$,